quadev-ltd/documentation/README.md

 The architecture of our microservices is designed around the API Gateway pattern.
 This pattern acts as a single entry point for all client requests, offering optimized management and routing to various microservices.
 It enhances security and scalability in distributed systems.

 ## Authentication:
-For secure authentication, we employ JWT (JSON Web Tokens) encrypted with private and public key mechanisms.
+For secure authentication, we employ JWT (JSON Web Tokens) encrypted with RSA encryption mechanisms.
 This ensures a robust authentication process, critical for modern application security.

 ## Client Application:
 On the client side, we use a React Native application.
 React Native allows for building native apps using React, a popular JavaScript library.
 Our client app is integrated with Firebase, a platform developed by Google for creating mobile and web applications, which helps in managing data real-time, user authentication, and hosting.